On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Introduction

 The control results obtained in this article, Theorem~\ref{thm:smooth_controls} and Theorem~\ref{thm:Lie-Galerkin control}, are susceptible to be applied on a wide variety of situations: these will be discussed at the end of Section~\ref{sec:applications} and Section~\ref{sec:remarks}, and are in direct relation with the Lie--Galerkin techniques that pursue to extend the well developed theory of Quantum Control on finite-dimensional systems to infinite-dimensional ones.
-Indeed, for finite-dimensional quantum systems, geometric control theory~\cite{AgrachevSachkov2004, Jurdjevic1996}, provides a rich framework that has been used fruitfully as the development of the quantum technologies shows: however, these results rely on piecewise constant control functions, and the current stability results cannot be directly applied to them.
-For instance, in the most general case, cf.~\cite[Theorem III]{Kato1973}, they require the existence of an upper integrable function $\dot{u}(t)$ such that $u(t)=\int_0^t\dot{u}(t')\mathrm{d}t'$; or, in other results like~\cite{Sloan1981}, continuously differentiable controls.
+Indeed, for finite-dimensional quantum systems, geometric control theory~\cite{AgrachevSachkov2004, Jurdjevic1996}, provides a rich framework that has been used fruitfully, as the development of the quantum technologies shows: however, these results rely on piecewise constant control functions, and the current stability results cannot be directly applied to them.
+For instance, in the most general case, cf.~\cite[Theorem III]{Kato1973}, they require the existence of an upper integrable function $\dot{u}(t)$ such that ${u}(t)=\int_0^t\dot{u}(t')\mathrm{d}t'$; or, in other results like~\cite{Sloan1981}, continuously differentiable controls.
 The control results presented in this article lift the restrictions on the interaction terms obtained in~\cite{nersesyan2010global}, i.e., $L^2$-bounded interactions, and also in~\cite{boussaid2013weakly}, for the case of $k=1$ of $k$-weakly coupled systems, cf.\ the discussion in Section~\ref{sec:remarks}.
-Importantly, our sharper bound plays a crucial role in the proofs of all such results.
+The improved bounds for the stability obtained in this article play a crucial role in the proofs of such results.
+We are able to prove approximate controllability results provided that the finite dimensional approximations are exactly controllable with controls that are uniformly bounded in $L^1$ norm, which is in accordance with recent results in the literature, cf.\ \cite{caponigro2018exact, boussaid2023controllability}.